crotteau/asteroids/README.md

 ## Future Directions
 - Update all asteroids display for improved readibility and accessibility
-- Implement additional sort and filter features to all asteroids display: sort by size and filter by isHazardous
+- Implement additional sort and filter features to all asteroids display: sort by size and filter by if it is hazardous
 - Refactor code for enhanced performance and loading
 - Enhance CSS styling for mobile devices